Designed By Women Who Understand

 - Pelvic Floor Exercises – Kegels or pelvic floor exercises are recommended as the first line treatment.
 The results from strengthening your pelvic floor muscles won’t happen overnight (just as they didn’t get weak overnight!) but a strong pelvic floor means that your pelvic organs are well supported and you should be able to stop those pesky bladder-leaks.
 It is vital you adopt an exercise plan now - if you don’t you could be heading for even less bladder control and possible prolapse.

-- Vaginal Pessary - A pessary device inserted into the vagina presses against the bladder neck and urethra so you have less leakage, it is also a passive form of kegel exercising so check out the Kegel8 Day Toner you can use during exercise sessions and whilst playing sports.
+- Vaginal Pessary - A pessary device inserted into the vagina presses against the bladder neck and urethra so you have less leakage.

 - Prescription Medications – Your healthcare provider will treat the incontinence that is worse for you.
 There are medications available that can help, but they will not strengthen your muscles so whilst they treat your symptoms (leaks) they won’t treat the underlying cause, which is a weak pelvic floor.
 Medications can take up to 3 months to work and they are a long term medication, not just a course like antibiotics, so why not try 3 months of pelvic floor exercising instead?